maxmind/minfraud-api-dotnet/README.md

 var client = new WebServiceClient(10, "LICENSEKEY");
 ```

 This object is safe to share across threads.
-It should be disposed of when you
-done using it.
+If you are making multiple
+requests, the object should be reused to so that new connections are not
+created for each request.
+Once you have finished making requests, you
+should dispose of the object to ensure the connections are closed and any
+resources are promptly returned to the system.

 Then create a new `Transaction` object.
 This represents the transaction that
 you are sending to minFraud: